 The scheme was designed to provide early reporting to schools of any domestic abuse incidents that might have an impact on a child that attends their school.
 The approach, known as Operation Encompass, was rolled out across the country in 2017, and remains in place today in many counties, but not all.
 In Leicestershire the scheme is run in partnership between Leicestershire County Council and Leicestershire Police.

 All public agencies share information where there are safeguarding concerns or risk of harm to children, and the Police share information on all incidents of domestic abuse in Leicestershire with Leicestershire County Council AND with schools.

-The school's Designated Safeguarding Leads - Mr Hoare (Senior DSL and 'Single Point of Contact'), Mrs Mock and Mrs Ghent (Deputy DSLs) - are informed when any domestic abuse incident has been reported to the Police and one of our pupils was in the household.
+The school's Designated Safeguarding Leads - Mr Hoare (Senior DSL), Mrs Mock and Mrs Ghent (Deputy DSLs) - are informed when any domestic abuse incident has been reported to the Police and one of our pupils was in the household.